Updated: May 05, 2023

 While that is a fine way to pursue your goals, choosing a different undergraduate degree can give you the perspective and subject-area expertise that can enrich your teaching career.
 Not to mention, many people become educators after working in other industries.

 Regardless of what you end up studying as a college student, to become a teacher you must earn a teaching certification.
 Here are some of the majors you might consider.

-There's always a high demand for teachers who have a background in science, technology, engineering and math, since there tend to be teacher shortages in these areas.
+There's typically a high demand for teachers who have a background in science, technology, engineering, and math, since there tend to be teacher shortages in these areas.
 In fact, some alternative teacher certification programs are aimed specifically at those who have a STEM background.

 Since you'll be working with children, learning about child development and human behavior can help you understand and manage the challenges that you'll inevitably face as a teacher.
 This is especially true if you work with special needs children, in underserved communities, or in a guidance or mentoring role.

 Like psychology, this major provides you with a deep understanding of family and community dynamics, which can be a great asset when working in a school setting.
 This experience can be particularly helpful if you are interested in being a guidance counselor or working on the administrative side of education.

 Majoring in history will help you develop a well-rounded knowledge of ancient and modern civilizations, government, geography, and more.
 While these subjects are all key building blocks needed to become a social studies teacher in particular, a history degree is a great precursor to any teaching specialty.
 Why?
 Because if we don't understand our past, it's difficult to make much sense of our present.

 Because literacy is such an important part of the K-12 curriculum, English majors are uniquely situated to be great classroom teachers.
 As a student of English literature, you will spend your days learning to write and communicate effectively, think critically, analyze texts, conduct research, and build logical arguments—all key skills for your future students, too.